RDX: UK

-In the United Kingdom (UK), RDX was manufactured from 1933 by the research department in a pilot plant at the Royal Arsenal in Woolwich, London, a larger pilot plant being built at the RGPF Waltham Abbey just outside London in 1939.
+In the United Kingdom, RDX was manufactured from 1933 by the research department in a pilot plant at the Royal Arsenal in Woolwich, London, a larger pilot plant being built at the RGPF Waltham Abbey just outside London in 1939.
 In 1939 a twin-unit industrial-scale plant was designed to be installed at a new 700 acre site, ROF Bridgwater, away from London and production of RDX started at Bridgwater on one unit in August 1941.
 The ROF Bridgwater plant brought in ammonia and methanol as raw materials: the methanol was converted to formaldehyde and some of the ammonia converted to nitric acid, which was concentrated for RDX production.
 The rest of the ammonia was reacted with formaldehyde to produce hexamine.
 The hexamine plant was supplied by Imperial Chemical Industries.
 It incorporated some features based on data obtained from the United States (US).
 RDX was produced by continually adding hexamine and concentrated nitric acid to a cooled mixture of hexamine and nitric acid in the nitrator.
 The RDX was purified and processed for its intended use; recovery and reuse of some methanol and nitric acid also was carried out.
 The hexamine-nitration and RDX purification plants were duplicated (i.e. twin-unit) to provide some insurance against loss of production due to fire, explosion, or air attack.

 The United Kingdom and British Empire were fighting without allies against Nazi Germany until the middle of 1941 and had to be self-sufficient.
 At that time (1941), the UK had the capacity to produce 70 LT (160,000 lb) of RDX per week; both Canada, an allied country and self-governing dominion within the British Empire, and the US were looked upon to supply ammunition and explosives, including RDX.
 By 1942, the Royal Air Force's annual requirement was forecast to be 52000 LT of RDX, much of which came from North America (Canada and the US).